cynteo/cab-public-docs/content/troubleshooting/common-issues.md

 **Error:** `401 Unauthorized` or `403 Forbidden`

 **Fix:**
-1. Generate new API token in SolarWinds
+1. Generate new API token in your ITSM platform
-2. Go to Key Vault resource in Cynteo Alert Bridge resource group
-3. Click "Secrets"
-4. Find secret (name: `solarwinds-*`)
-5. Click "New version"
-6. Paste new token
-7. Save
+2. Contact [support@cynteocloud.com](mailto:support@cynteocloud.com) to update the token
+3. Provide: Deployment name, resource group, confirmation new token is ready
+4. Cynteo support will securely update the credential
+5. Test with a new alert

 #### Cause 3: SolarWinds Category Doesn't Exist

 **Error:** `Category not found`

 **Fix:**
-- Option A: Create category in SolarWinds
+- Option A: Create category in your ITSM platform
-- Option B: Update Logic App to use existing category (contact support)
+- Option B: Contact [support@cynteocloud.com](mailto:support@cynteocloud.com) to use a different category

 #### Cause 4: Requester Email Invalid

 **Error:** `Requester not found`

 **Fix:**
-- Create user in SolarWinds with that email, OR
+- Create user in your ITSM platform with that email, OR
-- Update Logic App to use existing email (contact support)
+- Contact [support@cynteocloud.com](mailto:support@cynteocloud.com) to use a different email

 ---